Faber MK 3 "OTTER" CUB.

 OK Time has not stood still on this project and several more parts have been purchased, and made.
 I have bought the fuel tank in kit form so to speak.
 I have pressings and now need to make a tank or two from them.(Gallery) I have bought an Electrex World, ignition unit and fitted it to the "Top Cat Cub" to see if it is OK, If it works, I will buy another for this project as it seems to make sense.
 Engine is due to be machined this week end and the built next week.
 Frame has had some brackets added and a couple of the welds tidied up.
 The forks are now about to be fitted ,when I have time to machine the fork stem to fit, Any way I will update you next week,

-I have decided to use Triumph four stud forks on this build to, I have them on most of the other "Otter"s and they seem to work OK, but you know me taking a look at the dampers I think that they can be improved.
+I have decided to use "Triumph four stud forks" on this build to, I have them on most of the other "Otter"s and they seem to work OK, but you know me taking a look at the dampers I think that they can be improved.

 Alan Whitton is going to supply me with a pair of his superb hubs and brake plates,along with the parts for the five plate clutch conversion, a set of his fork yokes for the Triumph forks, and a brace for the top as well, he also has some more bits and pieces for me to look at.

-And carry out the machineing to fit the many parts that he has developed for the Cub engine.
+And carry out the machining to fit the many parts that he has developed for the Triumph Cub engine.

 This should help me to get the bike built a bit faster, with all the other projects I am on with.

-Here is another fine example of what can be built using one of these Faber frames.
+Here is another fine example of what can be built using one of these Faber Frames.

 This is the famous Balco Cub.